nitink-prog/LIU-Printers-Database/README.md

-# Recipe Directory - Firebase Version
+# LIU Printers Database - Firebase Version

-A React app that displays a list of recipes pulled from a Firebase Firestore database.
-Combines many React practices into a realistic webapp.
+A React app that displays a list of printers on Long Island University's Brooklyn Campus pulled from a Firebase Firestore database.
+Combines many React practices into a webapp for the IT Department to utilize.

 ## Studies